-Renay: And since I ended up there I was just browsing, looking down and seeing what it was and I saw this tweet, and it led to a comment on a livejournal.
+Renay: Since I ended up there I was just browsing, looking down and seeing what it was and I saw this tweet, and it led to a comment on a Livejournal.
 And according to a comment that he left on his LJ, George R. R. Martin thinks the next book in his massively popular fantasy series may be out in 2017.

 Renay: The weight of all your expectations is squishing him into a human pancake devoid of creative energy.
 It is no wonder that he’s not done yet!
 Who can breathe creatively in that type of demanding fan environment?
-Like, if this book series was a piece of fanfic and people were doing this, he’d 100% have the right to go “series discontinued” and just fuck up all of your dreams.
+If this book series was a piece of fanfic and people were doing this, he’d 100% have the right to go, “Series discontinued!” and just fuck up all of your dreams.
 I don’t know, Ana, what is going on out there?
 Do these people need fantasy series recs?
-Because they could read the Inheritance series by N. K. Jemisin, The Crown of Stars by Kate Elliott, which will keep you busy for a while, or the Shattered Sigil series by Courtney Schafer.
+Because they could read the Inheritance series by N. K. Jemisin, the Crown of Stars by Kate Elliott, which will keep you busy for a while, or the Shattered Sigil series by Courtney Schafer.
 All of these are done.